msg-systems/WPF-GUI-Localizer/README.md

 ##### Reading
 The ```ExcelFileProvider``` will always open the Excel file at the path ```translationFilePath``` given in the constructor and search the first worksheet of that file.
 The first row will be interpreted as column headers. ```ExcelFileProvider``` will search these headers for language tags e.g. en-UK, fr-FR.
 For a full list of all language tags supported please refer to [this page](https://docs.microsoft.com/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c).
 A header will be interpreted as header of a translations column, if it is a language tag like "en-US" or "ru" or contains a language tag in parenthesis at the end like "Dansk (da)" or "Italian (it-IT)".
-Both "Portuguese (Brazil) (pt-BR)" and "(de) Deutsch" are also accepted, however "(en-AU) English (Australia)" would not be interpreted correctly.
+Both "Portuguese (Brazil) (pt-BR)" and "(de) German" are also accepted, however "(en-AU) English (Australia)" would not be interpreted correctly.

 Starting from the left, the first column that can be interpreted as a translations column, divides the columns.
 All columns prior will be interpreted as containing the key that uniquely identifies the row.
 All columns after the dividing column including itself, will be used for the translations.